DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: DESI Data

 The ELG LSS catalogs were combined with value-added catalogs containing stellar mass ($M_*$) and [OII] line flux ($F_{\text{[OII]}}$) estimated by \textsc{FastSpecFit} (Fuji, version 3.2).
 In this code, the dust-corrected stellar continua and emission lines are modeled to infer galactic properties using the DESI Legacy photometry and DESI spectroscopy \citep{moustakas23}.
 Given the model for integrated flux from a galaxy's [OII] doublet, the luminosity is

 where $D_L(z)$ is the luminosity distance.

-We do not use all ELGs from the LSS catalogs, but rather require those with $F_{\text{[OII]}}$ signal-to-noise $>3$ to ensure reasonable precision in the [OII] flux measurement.
+We do not use all ELGs from the LSS catalogs, but rather require those with a $F_{\text{[OII]}}$ signal-to-noise ratio $>3$ to ensure reasonable precision in the [OII] flux measurement (removing an additional $\sim$0.6\% of objects).
 The median fractional uncertainty in total [OII] flux is $\sim$6\%.
 Galaxies were then divided into three redshift ranges: $0.8<z<1.0$, $1.0<z<1.2$, and $1.2<z<1.6$.

 Within each redshift range, the physical properties provided by \textsc{FastSpecFit} were compared with those from COSMOS2020, the latest release of the Cosmic Evolution Survey \citep{weaver22, weaver23}.
 This comparison revealed that, relative to COSMOS2020, DESI has a measurement scatter of $\sigma_{\log M_*} \sim 0.5$ in stellar mass.
 Such a scatter can flatten the $\log L_{\rm [OII]}$-$\log M_*$ distribution of our samples and influence our model constraints.
 A detailed discussion is given in Appendix \ref{app:compare_cosmos}.
-Uncertainty in the stellar mass estimates and other selection criteria naturally lead to incompleteness in the DESI selection, meaning this work reflects the DESI sample rather than an intrinsic star-forming galaxy population.
+Uncertainties in the stellar mass estimates and other selection criteria naturally lead to incompleteness in the DESI selection, meaning this work reflects the DESI sample rather than an intrinsic star-forming galaxy population.

 We define nine samples with approximately equal number density in each redshift range according to stellar mass and [OII] luminosity.
-The nine samples per redshift are plotted in the \lglg{} plane in Figure \ref{fig:samples}.
-The definitions and properties of each sample are given in Table \ref{tab:samples}.
+The nine samples per redshift are plotted in the \lglg{} plane in Figure~\ref{fig:samples}.
+The definitions and properties of each sample are given in Table~\ref{tab:samples}.

-After assigning galaxies to each sample, the number densities $n_g(z)$ no longer match that of the random catalogs conructed for the entire sample.
+After assigning galaxies to each sample, the number densities $n_g(z)$ no longer match those of the random catalogs constructed for the entire sample.
 To match the $n_g(z)$ for each of the nine samples in each redshift bin, objects in the random catalogs were divided into fine redshift bins ($\Delta z=0.01$) and randomly down-sampled.